 There are limitations to a cannabinoid pill or injection due to metabolism causing inactivation while in the human body.
 The other issue for approval is the demonstration of safety through human clinical trials.

 Another potential application for this discovery is as a nontoxic preservative for the cosmetics industry.
-Currently, parabens and chlorinated phenols are used, but these are suspected hormone disrupters.
+Currently, the undustry uses parabens and chlorinated phenols.
+However, some suspect these are hormone disrupters.
 Cannabinoids as antimicrobial agents could make cheap and easy alternatives to questionable, conventional preservatives.

-More studies, especially clinical ones, are definitely required to prove the efficacy of these cannabis compounds to treat bacterial infections.
-Dosing will also need to be determined.
+We need more studies, especially clinical ones, to prove the efficacy of these cannabis compounds in treating bacterial infection.
+We will also need to determine dosing.
 Topical cannabinoid therapy, however, is just around the corner.